+Program Code/CIP: CNA.CCOMP/51.3902

+Contact: healthprofessions@kckcc.edu

-Program Code/CIP: CNA.CCOMP/51.3902 Credits Required: 5 Division: Health Professions Contact: CNA@kckcc.edu Accreditation: Kansas Department of Health and Environment (KDHE)
+Approval: Kansas Department of Health and Environment (KDHE)

-The CNA course is an introduction to basic nursing care skills and concepts necessary to prepare the student to function as a nurse aide in a long-term care facility.
-Upon successful completion of the state nurse aid certification test the student will receive a certificate and be able to work as a CNA.
+This course teaches basic nursing care skills and concepts needed for the student to function as a nurse's aide.
+This course is authorized by the state of Kansas and upon completion, allows the students to sit for the nurse aide certification examination.